lenskit/lkpy/docs/pipeline.rst

     altered scores).

-    If no components are specified, it is the same as specifying the last component added to the pipeline.
+    If no components are specified, it is the same as specifying the last component that was added to the pipeline.

 *   Keyword arguments specifying the values for the pipeline's inputs, as defined by calls to :meth:`create_input`.